Accenture/adop-docker-compose/site/_docs/developing/cartridges.md

 Easiest way to find a path to your custom cartridge:

-1. Access Gerrit via ADOP platform.
+1. Access Gitlab via ADOP platform.
-1. Click on "Projects", navigate to "List".
+1. Click on "Projects", select "Your projects".
-1. Find your cartridge path (i.e. ExampleWorkspace/CartridgesProject/DevCart/my-new-cartridge), copy it - you will need it in the next step.
+1. Find your cartridge repo (i.e. my-new-cartridge), take note the group / namespace of the repo - you will need it in the next step.
-1. Adjust the path: ssh://jenkins@gerrit:29418/ `<YOUR_PATH>` .git
+1. Adjust the path: git@gitlab:<gitlab_group>/`<gitlab_repo>`.git

 Now you have a full path to your cartridge which, if you wish, you can add it to the `CARTRIDGE_CLONE_URL` list of "Load_Platform" job.